stjude/fuzzion2/README.md

 The `-rank` option is also required and specifies the name of a binary file containing a k-mer rank table.
 See the note above.

+`fuzzion2` expects read pairs as input; single-read formats are unsupported.
-`fuzzion2` examines each read pair to see if it matches any of the patterns in the pattern file.
+Each read pair is examined to see if it matches any of the patterns in the pattern file.
 Read pairs are obtained from:

-1. a single interleaved FASTQ file named by the `-ifastq` option;
 1. a pair of FASTQ files identified by the `-fastq1` and `-fastq2` options; or
+1. an interleaved FASTQ file named by the `-ifastq` option; or
+1. an unaligned Bam file named by the `-ubam` option; or
-1. one or more unaligned Bam files specified on the command line.
+1. one or more files listed on the command line.

-`fuzzion2` expects that the mates of a read pair are adjacent in interleaved FASTQ files and unaligned Bam files.
-If a pair of FASTQ files is specified, the mates are separated; "Read 1" mates are in the first file and corresponding "Read 2" mates are in the second file.
+`fuzzion2` expects that the mates of a read pair are adjacent in interleaved FASTQ and unaligned Bam files.
+If a pair of FASTQ files is specified, the mates are separated; "Read 1" mates are in one file and corresponding "Read 2" mates are in another file.
 If the name of a FASTQ file ends with ".gz", `fuzzion2` assumes that the file is gzipped and uses `gunzip` to decompress it.

+If `-fastq1`, `-fastq2`, `-ifastq`, and `-ubam` options are omitted, `fuzzion2` looks for file names on the command line.
+The named files can be any combination of the above file types and can be listed in any order.  `fuzzion2` automatically recognizes and pairs up corresponding "Read 1" and "Read 2" FASTQ files.

 Each read pair that matches a pattern is a "hit" and is written along with the pattern on three lines to the standard output stream.
 In the following example,